Clubmd24/garage/README.md

 `http://localhost:3000/office/apprentices` or click **Apprentices** in the Office sidebar to view the list of apprentices.

+The page includes a **Curriculum** tab that lists all training standards.
+Each row shows the standard code, title, a **PDF** link to the original document and a button to view any quiz questions.

 ### Standards API

 Two endpoints expose the ingested standards and their quiz questions.